Microsoft (formally Office) 365

 Pop Email – Basic email that doesn’t sync across different devices, this can be from any internet provider such as GoDaddy, Fasthosts, 123 Reg, etc. It usually comes as a package connected to your company domain name.

 IMAP Email – Email that is synced across your devices but doesn’t have any features such as shared and synced calendars or contacts.
-This could be provided by 123 Reg, Rackspace, GoDaddy, Fasthosts, etc.
+This could be provided by 123 Reg, Rackspace, GoDaddy, and Fasthosts.

 2008 SBS Small Business Server – This will usually be a server hosted onsite, this can range from a noisy server sitting under someone’s desk or in a dark cupboard, to a server room full of racks.

 Hosted Exchange – This could be from Cobweb, Giacom, Nasstar, Rackspace.
-It is Exchange email hosted on a server by another company, with this you will have email Synced across all devices, shared Calendars Shared Contacts, shared mailboxes.
+It is Exchange email hosted on a server by another company.
+With this you will have email Synced across all devices, shared Calendars, Shared Contacts, and shared mailboxes.

 Yes, with the installed software you can edit documents and compose emails offline.

-Can I install Office 365 on multiple computers?
+Can I install Microsoft 365 on multiple computers?

-Each Office 365 Business Premium or Office 365 E3 Licence allows you to install Office on 5 devices that are used by that person or account.
-So Jim at company A has a Laptop, Work Desktop, Home Desktop and iPad / iPhone he can install Office apps all these devices.
+Each Microsoft 365 Business Standard or Office 365 E3 Licence allows you to install Office on 5 devices that are used by that person or account.
+So if Jim at company A has a laptop, work desktop, home desktop, and an iPad or iPhone, then he can install Office apps on all these devices.

-Can I use Office 365 home for business?
+Can I use Microsoft 365 home for business?

-No, this does not comply with Office 365 licensing requirements and your business could be liable for a fine.
+No, this does not comply with Microsoft 365 licensing requirements and your business could be liable for a fine.

-The cost of the business accounts for Office 365 (including email and online-only apps) start at £3.80 per month for Business Essentials.
+The cost of the business accounts for Microsoft 365 (including email and online-only apps) start at £3.80 per month for Business Basic.

-Do I need an SSL certificate for Office 365?
+Do I need an SSL certificate for Microsoft 365?

 No, this is provided within the tenant.